EthenWilson/ethenwilson.github.io/README.md

   and using a random interger selection between 1-3 and assigning Rock ('r') to 1, Paper ('p') to 2, and Scissors ('s') to 3.

-  Here is the link to the RPS game.
+  Here is the link to the RPS game:
   ![RPS](https://github.com/EthenWilson/rock-paper-scissors/blob/master/RPS%20Game)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes